titan-data/.github/CONTRIBUTING.md

 # Titan Community Contributions

-Titan is an open community that welcomes contributions from anyone that is interested in improving the Titan project.
+Titan is an open community that welcomes contributions from anyone who is interested in improving the Titan project.

 ## Issues